 Where to Buy ETFs

-An ETF investor will need to open a discount brokerage account to make trades.
+For ETF investing, you will need to open a discount brokerage account to make trades.
 New investors might not want to bother opening a discount brokerage account until they have a significant amount – say $25,000 or more – to invest.

 Because they’re traded on an exchange, most brokerages charge a fee to buy and sell ETFs.
 Check out our ultimate guide to Canada’s discount brokerage and you’ll learn more about how to buy and sell investments in the most cost-effective way.
 You can also find brokerages that offer free ETF trades – including Questrade, our favourite discount brokerage.

 The Hybrid Option

 I’ve explained the difference between ETFs and index funds, and how do-it-yourself investors can purchase these products on their own to build a portfolio.
 However, with the advent of robo advisors, investors no longer have to use a human advisor (which might cost 2% MER or more), or go it alone.

 With a robo advisor like Wealthsimple, you can get a managed portfolio of index funds and ETFs that is tailored to your risk profile and is automatically monitored and rebalanced.
 With Wealthsimple, simply pay a low management fee between 0.40% to 0.50%, along with the MER of the underlying investments held in your portfolio (another 0.20% or so), and you’ve got your own hands-off, professional investment portfolio.
 As a special offer for Young & Thrifty readers, get a $50 cash bonus when you open and fund a new Wealthsimple account with $1,000 will get a $75 cash bonus.